19hours/sg-statutes/Acts/Evidence Act.md

 Illustrations

-(a)

-The question betweenAandBis whether a certain deed is or is not forged.Aaffirms that it is genuine;Bthat it is forged.
+(a) The question betweenAandBis whether a certain deed is or is not forged.Aaffirms that it is genuine;Bthat it is forged.

 Amay prove a statement byBthat the deed is genuine, andBmay prove a statement byAthat the deed is forged; butAcannot prove a statement by himself that the deed is genuine, nor canBprove a statement by himself that the deed is forged.

-(b)

-A, the captain of a ship, is tried for casting her away.
+(b)A, the captain of a ship, is tried for casting her away.

 Evidence is given to show that the ship was taken out of her proper course.

-Aproduces a book kept by him in the ordinary course of his business, showing observations alleged to have been taken by him from day to day, and indicating that the ship was not taken out of her proper course.Amay prove these statements because they would be admissible between third parties if he were dead under section 32(1)(b).
+Aproduces a book kept by him in the ordinary course of his business, showing observations alleged to have been taken by him from day to day, and indicating that the ship was not taken out of her proper course.
+A may prove these statements because they would be admissible between third parties if he were dead under section 32(1)(b).

-(c)

-Ais accused of a crime committed by him at Singapore.
+(c)Ais accused of a crime committed by him at Singapore.
 He produces a letter written by himself and dated at Penang on that day, and bearing the Penang postmark of that day.

-The statement in the date of the letter is admissible, because if A were dead it would be admissible under section 32(1)(b).
+The statement in the date of the letter is admissible, because ifAwere dead it would be admissible under section 32(1)(b).

-(d)

-Ais accused of receiving stolen goods, knowing them to be stolen.
+(d)Ais accused of receiving stolen goods, knowing them to be stolen.

 He offers to prove that he refused to sell them below their value.

 Amay prove these statements though they are admissions, because they are explanatory of conduct influenced by facts in issue.

-(e)

-Ais accused of fraudulently having in his possession counterfeit coin which he knew to be counterfeit.
+(e)Ais accused of fraudulently having in his possession counterfeit coin which he knew to be counterfeit.

 He offers to prove that he asked a skilful person to examine the coin as he doubted whether it was counterfeit or not, and that that person did examine it and told him it was genuine.